prithvi-sharma/BASA/README.md

-# BASA
+# BASA - Banking App for Speciall Abled
 <img src="https://github.com/prithvi-sharma/BASA/blob/master/Images/Main.jpg">
 <hr>

-# BASA - Banking App for Speciall Abled
+# The application

 The banking application is a voice automated application for basic facilities like information about current balance, last debit or credit transaction and to do actual transaction within the app.